-Make all necessary rules and regulations not inconsistent with the Act for managing and discharging its duties and for its own government and procedure and for the preservation and protection of the Pension Fund;
+Make all necessary rules and regulations not inconsistent with managing and discharging its duties and for its own government and procedure and for the preservation and protection of the Pension Fund;

 Hear and decide all applications for relief, pensions, annuities, retirement and other benefits pursuant to the provisions of these Bylaws and the Act.
 Action upon such applications shall be final and conclusive except when, in the opinion of the Pension Board of Trustees, justice demands that said action be reconsidered, in which case the Pension Board of Trustees may reverse such action upon a majority vote of the Pension Board of Trustees present being in favor of the reversal;

-Keep and preserve a record of any action of the Pension Board of Trustees and all other matters coming properly before the Pension Board;
+Keep and preserve a record of any action of the Pension Board of Trustees and all other matters coming properly before the Pension Board of Trustees;

-Self-administer and manage the Pension Fund, make arrangements with the Fire and Police Pension Association (referred to as the "FPPA") to administer and manage the Fund, or make arrangement with a broker to administer and manage the funds upon appropriate contract and compliance with the requirements of the Public Funds Investment Act; and
+Self-administer and manage the Pension Fund, make arrangements with the Fire and Police Pension Association (referred to as the "FPPA") to administer and manage the Pension Fund, or make arrangement with a broker to administer and manage the funds upon appropriate contract and compliance with the requirements of the Public Funds Investment Act; and

-Consolidate the Pension Fund with the pension fund of another fire protection district in accordance with § 31-30-1108(e), C.R.S. (if Nederland Fire Protection District consolidates with another district in the future).
+Consolidate the Pension Fund with the pension fund of another fire protection district in accordance with § 31-30-1108(e), C.R.S. (if the Nederland Fire Protection District consolidates with another district in the future).

 Treasurer and Pension Fund Custodians.